felixcatto/homingstorm/README.md

 # Description

-SPA app using NextJs + TypeScript + Postgress.
+SPA app using Remix + TypeScript + Postgress.
 Traditional CRUD blog with ability to add articles, tags and comments.
 Also have users, authentification and the ability to send messages to other users in chat mode.
 Live demo - https://rainoffire.ru

 ### Features